Updated January 2020

 What is garden leave?

-Strictly speaking, garden leave refers to a situation whereby an employer requires an employee to refrain from coming into work, to remain at home, not working, whilst his contract of employment continues.
+Garden leave refers to a situation whereby an employer requires an employee to refrain from coming into work, to remain at home, not working, whilst his contract of employment continues.
 Generally speaking, garden leave can be imposed at any point during the contract of employment – it is akin to suspension on full pay.
 However, it is most commonly utilised by an employer once notice of termination of employment has been served, whether by employer or employee.
+It is a relatively new concept having first developed in the 1980s.

-The aim of garden leave is to keep the employee out of the market place long enough in order to protect the employer’s confidential information and goodwill.
-Generally speaking, this is achieved because the value of any confidential information that the employee may have in their head, will deteriorate with the passage of time, particularly when the employee is out of the work place.
+The usual purpose of garden leave is to keep the employee out of the market place long enough in order to protect the employer’s confidential information and goodwill.
+This is achieved because the value of any confidential information that the employee may have in their head, will deteriorate with the passage of time, particularly when the employee is out of the work place.
 Additionally, a period of garden leave enables the employee’s successor to build up a relationship with customers without undue interference or influence from the employee, serving out his period of garden leave.
 In addition, the employer may require the employee during a period of garden leave to:

 - Return all company property, including laptop, mobile phone and company papers.